 Professor of Medicine and Cellular and Molecular Physiology, Yale University School of Medicine

 Dr. Shulman is the George R. Cowgill Professor of Medicine and Cellular & Molecular Physiology at Yale University.
 He is also co-director of the Yale Diabetes Research Center.
-Dr. Shulman has pioneered the use of magnetic resonance spectroscopy combined with mass spectrometry to noninvasively examine intracellular glucose and fat metabolism in humans that have led to several paradigm shifts in the understanding of type 2 diabetes as well as identifying several new drug targets for its treatment.
+Dr. Shulman pioneered the use of magnetic resonance spectroscopy combined with mass spectrometry to noninvasively examine intracellular glucose and fat metabolism in humans.
+This has led to a shift in the understanding of type 2 diabetes and identified several new drug targets for its treatment.
 He received his medical and doctorate degrees from Wayne State University.